linode/ansible_linode/examples/simple_website/README.md

 ## Structure

+- `config.yml` - Stores various configuration fields for this playbook.
 - `deploy.yml` - The primary playbook file for this example.
 Calls out to roles to run provisioning steps.
 - `roles`
   - `infra`